Core concepts

 }

-Only when we flush watchers, we do them together in the same task, and in a way that minimizes the number of scheduled tasks and any thrashing that might occur.
-And we automatically schedule them if they have any listeners, and if any value in the computed's dependency tree has changed.
+When we flush watchers, we do them together in the same task in a way that minimizes the number of scheduled tasks and any thrashing that might occur.
+They are automatically scheduled if they have any listeners, and if any value in their dependency tree has changed.

 Timing, caching, and immediacy

-On occasion, you might want to write to a state signal and then immediately read from a computed that consumed that signal.
-As noted in the previous section on computeds and state, this is perfectly valid and will work.
+On occasion, you might want to write to a state signal and then immediately read from a reactive function that consumed that signal.
+As noted in the previous section on reactive functions and state, this is perfectly valid and will work as expected.

 const valueSignal = state(0);